shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/user-guide/sa-integrations-user-guide.md

 ### The command launcher

-Once you've clicked on a project, you are taken to the command launcher for that project.
-This window will show whatever tools and applications are available for the project.
+Once you have selected a project, you are taken to the command launcher for that project.
 This window will show whatever tools and applications are available for the project as a grid of buttons.
 Simply click on a button to launch its application.
 It will run in a project-specific environment, and if {% include product %} has an integration for it, you'll see a {% include product %} menu with all of the available tools.

 ### The console